maubanel/UE5-Static-Meshes/collisions/README.md

 ##### `Step 9.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we could pick a box collision.
 But the problem is that you would not be able to walk up on the bottom section and it might be too aggressive.
 This is processor efficient but does not create realistic gameplay.
-Select **Colisions | Add BOx Simplified Collision**.
+Select **Colisions | Add Box Simplified Collision**.

 ![select box collision](images/noBox.png)